gesslar/LPCDoc/docs/types/index.md

 # LPCDoc: Types

 LPCDoc supports type annotations to improve clarity in documentation.
-Types are used in `@param` and `@returns` tags to indicate expected values.
+Types are used in `@type`, `@param`, and `@returns` tags to indicate expected values.

 ## Basic Types